IndeeverM/Angelfish-Genome-Assembly/README.md

 Now, back to the whole genome assembly.
 To cleanup the contigs (which had an 88% BUSCO score at this point).
 All the contigs were screened by Kraken2 once againt to identify contaminant contigs.
 Once that was complete, the remianing contigs were aligned to the mitochondrial reference genome build in the previous step, to identify contigs that were of mitochondrial in origin.
 Once all these contigs were removed, the final genome assembly had a BUSCO score of 86.5%

+A [partial genome](https://www.ncbi.nlm.nih.gov/nuccore/2277407487) of the angelfish (49.5% BUSCO Score) is already avialble through NCBI.
+I am currently in the process of depositing the final genome and the mitochondrial genome sequence.

+If you read through all of this, thank you so very much.
+Do not hesitate to reach out if you would like me to elaborate further, or if just have comments or concerns!